Looking for essential oils for hiccups? You have found the right page.

 1. Peppermint Essential Oil

-It soothes irritated tissues and muscles, relieves muscle spasms and inflammation, supports digestion, reduces nausea, and most importantly helps with hiccups caused by a disturbance in the stomach.
+Peppermint oil has an aroma that is cool and refreshing.
+It soothes irritated tissues and muscles, relieves muscle spasms and inflammation, supports digestion, reduces nausea, and most importantly helps with hiccups.

 Research shows that Peppermint essential oil stimulates belching by replacing the sphincter which can equally stop contractions leading to hiccups.